Though we have been to Italy lots of times and become more enchanted with every

 cleanse the palate for dessert.

 like drinking liquid sunshine!
-So began to order it after dinner and discovered
+We discovered

 One-gallon re-sealable glass jar with secure lid for infusing/storing

-2 (750 ml) bottles 100-proof vodka (I used
+2 (750 ml) bottles 100-proof vodka

-4 cups white granulated sugar
+4 cups white sugar

 5 cups filtered water

-In a large glass (1-gallon) jar with secure lid, add one 750 ml bottle of 100-proof vodka or Everclear and the lemon zest while it is
+In a large glass (1-gallon) jar with secure lid, add one 750 ml bottle of 100-proof vodka or Everclear and the lemon zest while

-all about quality over quantity.)
-Save the lemons for another use such as making lemonade.
+or something.
 Cover jar and let rest in a cool, dark place

 In a large saucepan, combine the sugar and water over medium heat; bring to a very gentle boil for approximately 5 to 7 minutes.

-Remove from heat and let this
+Remove from heat and let

 (Click button for details on Arnell's next tour of Italy)